+BUAB Map

 Fig 6.1

-However, recognising that opportunities for new development within the BUAB are limited and, in accordance with the strategic approach in the Core Strategy, new development adjacent to the BUAB will be supported where there are no environmental constraints such as heritage assets, identified visually important gaps or where there will be no adverse impact on the wider landscape resulting from, for example, ribbon development.
+6.7 However, recognising that opportunities for new development within the BUAB are limited and, in accordance with the strategic approach in the Core Strategy, new development outside but immediately adjacent to the BUAB will be supported where there are no unacceptable impacts on environmental constraints such as heritage assets, identified visually important gaps or where there will be no adverse impact on the wider landscape resulting from, for example, ribbon development.

-6.8 Beyond the BUAB and reflecting the historic settlement pattern of the area, there are opportunities for supporting new development within other distinct clusters of homes, where it can be demonstrated that the proposals relate well to existing patterns of development.
-The following clusters are therefore considered suitable for sensitive infilling as defined under Policy HAR1 and Policy HAR3:Cross Green;
+6.8 Beyond the BUAB and reflecting the historic settlement pattern the Plan restricts new ribbon development from creeping along the roads that would result in the gaps between the distinct clusters in the village being eroded.

+6.9 As identified above, Hartest is distinct in the way that it has grown and evolved around clusters of homes.
+These clusters remain distinct and separate today and, combined, are home to a large proportion of Hartest residents.
+The largest of these are;

+Cross Green;

 Foster’s;